This post has been updated with new denials.

-We don't know whether the Trump campaign colluded with the Russian government, legally speaking.
-But we do know that those close to President Trump seem to be quite concerned about just how precisely you define the word “collusion.”
+We don't know whether the Trump campaign colluded or conspired with the Russian government, legally speaking.
+But we do know that President Trump and those close to him seem to be quite concerned about making sure our definition of "collusion" is increasingly narrow.

 1. November 2016: No communications, period

 Hope Hicks: “It never happened.
 There was no communication between the campaign and any foreign entity during the campaign.”

 2. February 2017: There were no communications, “to the best of our knowledge”

 Sarah Huckabee Sanders: “This is a non-story because, to the best of our knowledge, no contacts took place.”